Skip to main content

 How big do Galápagos tortoises get?

-They are the largest living tortoises.
-Big males can weigh more than 250 kg (550 lb) and have shells up to about 1.2 m (4 ft) long.
+They are the largest living tortoises, with big individuals weighing up to 250 kg (550 lb) or more.
+Their domed or saddle-shaped shell can measure up to 1.2 m (4 ft) in length.

 What do Galápagos tortoises eat?

-They are herbivores that eat grasses, leaves, cactus pads, and fruit.
-They can store food and water in their bodies, letting them go long periods without eating or drinking.
+They are herbivores that feed on grasses, leaves, cactus pads, fruit, and flowers.
+They can store water and go long periods without food or drink, which helps them endure the islands' dry seasons.

 Where do Galápagos tortoises live?

-They live only on the Galápagos Islands, a volcanic archipelago off the coast of Ecuador.
-Different islands are home to populations with distinctively shaped shells.
+They are found only on the Galápagos Islands, a volcanic archipelago off the coast of Ecuador in the Pacific Ocean.
+Different islands host distinct populations adapted to either lush highlands or dry lowlands.